Select your local site for products and services by region

 Evaluating other choices

-If the investor isn’t too concerned about optimal tax efficiency, however, they might just look at the tax lots with a market value near $15,000 as shown in Table 4.
+If the investor isn’t that concerned about optimal tax efficiency, however, he or she might just look at the tax lots with a market value near $15,000 as shown in Table 4.
 In that case, they’d exclude Apple because it doesn’t have a gain.
-The Microsoft shares from April 20, 2023 also aren’t a good option, because those gains are still shorter-term in nature.
-Donating all of those shares would only provide the taxpayer with a deduction equal to the cost basis of $11,729 instead of the full $17,288 market value.
-Of the remaining options, the 245 Mondelez shares purchased October 30, 2008 would be the best choice, with a 74% unrealized gain.
+The Microsoft shares from April 20, 2023, also aren’t a good option, because those gains are still shorter term in nature.
+Donating all of those shares would provide the taxpayer only with a deduction equal to the cost basis of $11,729 instead of the full $17,288 market value.
+Of the remaining options, the 245 Mondelez shares purchased October 30, 2008, would be the best choice, with a 74% unrealized gain.
 Again, not optimal, but maybe a little easier administratively.

 Table 4 – Portfolio tax lots with market value in the $15,000 range